damianhakert/damianhakert.github.io/source/_posts/2016-04-06-gitlab-pages-setup.markdown

 Creating a [group][doc-groups] on GitLab is very useful when you have several projects with the same subject.
 A group has its own **namespace**, which is unique for each group (and for each user).

-The important matter is, when you create your account on GitLab, it's better to choose a `username` for yourself as a person, not as a company.
-You can create your "company username" later, as a group `namespace`.
+The important matter is, when you create your account on GitLab, it's better to choose a username for yourself as a person, not as a company.
+You can create your "company username" later, as a group namespace.
 For example, let's say your name is "John Doe" and your company is called "Foo Master".
 First, register yourself as `johndoe` and later create a group called Foo Master within the namespace of `foomaster`.
 This will allow you to separate your personal projects from your company ones.